-Minutes of AMG

-Outcome of investigation:

-The AMC must have a 2:1 majority for a valid decision.
-The AMG has discretion as to what potential outcomes they may decide.
+Report of investigation: Academic Management Committee Investigation Repo The investigator shall submit their report of the investigation into the complaint to the AMC.
+Where a member of the AMC is the subject of the complaint, that person will be omitted from the circulation of the report.
+Minutes of AMG The AMC will then consider the report at its next meeting.
+The report will have a recommended outcome that the AMC will consider, but not necessarily adopt.
+The AMC has the ultimate authority on how to respond to this complaint. • Outcome of investigation: The AMC must have a 2:1 majority for a valid decision.
+The AMG has discretion as to what Academic Management Committee Minutes of AMG potential outcomes they may decide.
 All decisions must be evidence based and supported by the investigative report.
 Typically there are 10 working days from a leaner complaint to the AMG decision which may be extended, on notice to the learner, if necessary due to the complexity of a complaint/availability of information.